MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task1/README.md

 Estado |11111> : 0.0312 (3.12%)

-At last but not least, we plot the circuit.
+Last but not least, we plot the circuit:

 ```python